 With miniature art societies, world-wide, reviving the age old artform, it seemed only right that we, in this part of the world, should have a like-minded band of artists promoting and pursuing it.
 For many artists the more disciplined and detailed approach of miniature art was a welcome change from the predominantly large and freer paintings in fashion today.

-The Society has some 50+ members throughout South Africa.
-It has held successful exhibitions in all the main centres of south Africa.
-We are affiliated to the World Federation of Miniaturists and have participated mostly in two world exhibitions, England (1995) and Tasmania (2000), where our work was highly acclaimed.
-We keep in touch with the fifteen other recognised societies in the world through the exchange of newsletters.
+The Society has some 65 members throughout South Africa.
+It has held successful exhibitions in all the main centres of South Africa.
+We are affiliated to the World Federation of Miniaturists and have participated successfully in four world exhibitions where our work was highly acclaimed.
+We keep in touch with the ten other recognised societies in the world through the exchange of newsletters.